Iranian Embassy siege: Day six: 5 May

 Oan woke Lock at dawn, convinced that an intruder was in the embassy.
 Lock was sent to investigate, but no intruder was found.
 Later in the morning, Oan called Lock to examine a bulge in the wall separating the Iranian embassy from the Ethiopian embassy next door.
 The bulge had, in fact, been caused by the removal of bricks to allow an assault team to break through the wall and to implant listening devices, resulting in a weakening of the wall.
 Although Lock assured him that he did not believe the police were about to storm the building, Oan remained convinced that they were "up to something" and moved the male hostages from the room in which they had spent the last four days to another down the hall.
 Tensions rose throughout the morning and, at 13:00, Oan told the police that he would kill a hostage unless he was able to speak to an Arab ambassador within 45 minutes.
 At 13:40, Lock informed the negotiator that the gunmen had taken Abbas Lavasani, the embassy's chief press officer, downstairs and were preparing to execute him.
-Lavasani, a strong supporter of the 1979 Iranian Revolution, had repeatedly provoked his captors during the siege.
-According to Lock, Lavasani stated that "if they were going to kill a hostage, [Lavasani] wanted it to be him."
+According to Lock, Lavasani was "like an innocent lamb, offering himself up to the slaughter" and that "if they were going to kill a hostage, he wanted it to be him."
 At exactly 13:45, 45 minutes after Oan's demand to speak to an ambassador, three shots were heard from inside the embassy.